-LIST OF TABLES
+TABLE OF TABLES

-Table A1: Capacity, Energy Output, and Price-Setting by Fuel Type 7 Table A2: Comparison of Virtual Trading Volumes and Profitability 32 Table A3: Efficient and Inefficient Virtual Transactions in 2019 34 Table A4: Efficient and Inefficient Virtual Transactions in 2019 - Financial Participants 35 Table A5: Efficient and Inefficient Virtual Transactions in 2019 - Physical Participants 35 Table A6: Extreme Values of Emergency Offer Floor Prices Table A7: Summary of Direct Survey Outage Costs Studies 48 Table A8: Causes of DAMAP Table A9: Availability of Emergency-Only Resources During Emergency Events Table A10: Available AAR Benefits from Enhanced System Flexibility Table A11: Real-Time Congestion on Constraints Affected by Market-to-Market Issues Table A12: Frequency of Substantial Relief Request Issues Table A13: Economic Congestion Relief from TVA Generators Table A14: Capacity, Load, and Reserve Margins Table A15: Alternative Capacity Auction Clearing Prices Table A16: Effects of Sloped Demand Curve by Type of Participant Table A17: Alternative Capacity Accreditation Derates by Resource Class Table A18: DR Capability in MISO and Neighboring RTOs.
-170
+Table A1: Capacity, Energy Output, and Price-Setting by Fuel Type 8 Table A2: Summary of Direct Survey Outage Costs Studies 27 Table A3: Comparison of Virtual Trading Volumes and Profitability 47 Table A4: Efficient and Inefficient Virtual Transactions in 2020 50 Table A5: Efficient and Inefficient Virtual Transactions in 2020 - Financial Participants 50 Table A6: Efficient and Inefficient Virtual Transactions in 2020 - Physical Participants 50 Table A7: Causes of DAMAP 67 Table A8: Availability of Emergency-Only Resources During Emergency Events Table A9: Aggregate Virtual Impacts on Constraints Affected by Wind Table A10: Real-Time Congestion on Constraints Affected by Market-to-Market Issues Table A11: Frequency of Substantial Relief Request Issues Table A12: Economic Relief from TVA and AECI Generators on MISO Constraints .
+107 Table A13: Capacity, Load, and Reserve Margins Table A14: Alternative Capacity Auction Clearing Prices Table A15: Effects of Sloped Demand Curve by Type of Participant Table A16: Alternative Capacity Accreditation Derates by Resource Class Table A17: CTS with Five-Minute Clearing Versus Current CTS Table A18: DR Capability in MISO and Neighboring RTOs .
+172